apache/pulsar/site2/docs/administration-upgrade.md

 ## Upgrade guidelines

 Apache Pulsar is comprised of multiple components, ZooKeeper, bookies and brokers.
 These components are either stateful or stateless.
-You do not have to upgrade ZooKeeper nodes unless it is required.
+You do not have to upgrade ZooKeeper nodes unless you have special requirement.
 While upgrading, you need to pay attention to bookies (stateful), brokers and proxies (stateless).

 The following are some guidelines on upgrading a Pulsar cluster.
 Read the guidelines before upgrading.